guildai/guildai/guild/tests/uat/view-after-logreg-train.md

-# View after softmax train
+# View after logreg train

 Guild View supports a `--test` option, which starts the serve, prints status, and exits.